Farmville may limit gatherings to 50 - Farmville

 Elder said Wednesday he borrowed much of the ordinance’s language from Blacksburg and Radford, but asked councilmembers for feedback on changes that may need to be considered for Farmville.

-The draft ordinance proposes to prohibit gatherings of more than 50 people in town, excluding for instances such as religious ceremonies, weddings or funerals, as well as demonstrations on city property or other public property as permitted by a special event permit issued by the City Manager or their designee.
+The draft ordinance proposes to prohibit gatherings of more than 50 people in town, excluding instances such as religious ceremonies, weddings or funerals, as well as demonstrations on town property or other public property as permitted by a special event permit issued by the town manager or their designee.

-Wednesday night owners of local restaurant North Street Press Club Nash Osborne and Jake Romaine came before the council with concerns regarding other localities putting curfews in place as college students return.
-Osborne told councilmembers even a 12 a.m. curfew could result in a $10,000 loss in revenue for North Street each week.
-The establishment, he said, is normally open until 2 a.m.
+Wednesday night owners of local restaurant North Street Press Club Nash Osborn and Jake Romaine came before the council with concerns regarding other localities putting curfews in place as college students return.
+Osborn told council members even a 12 a.m. curfew could result in a $10,000 loss in revenue for North Street each week.
+The establishment, he said, is normally ope until 2 a.m.

-Osborne said the restaurant is following social distancing guidelines and requiring people to be seated and not congregating in large groups while at the business, and owners plan to do the same as students come back.
+Osborn said the restaurant is following social distancing guidelines and requiring people to be seated and not congregating in large groups while at the business, and owners plan to do the same as students come back.

 It does not appear that the council is currently considering such a curfew.
 Farmville Mayor David Whitus said Friday although the emergency ordinance limiting gatherings was still a draft, he does not anticipate it will affect restaurants.